google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

-# Introduction
+# GraphicsFuzz walkthrough

 GraphicsFuzz is a testing framework for automatically finding and simplifying bugs in graphics shader compilers.

-In this guide, we will briefly show how you might use each feature of GraphicsFuzz from start to finish.
-In practice, you may not want to use every feature; for example, you may want to use our pre-generated shader families instead of generating your own.
+In this walkthrough, we will briefly demonstrate most features of GraphicsFuzz from start to finish, including our browser-based UI.

 We will be using the latest release zip and the Desktop or Android worker.
-You can download these from the [GitHub releases page](https://github.com/google/graphicsfuzz/releases).
-If the latest versions of these are not available, you can [build them from source](development.md).
+You can download these from the [releases page](glsl-fuzz-releases.md) or [build them from source](glsl-fuzz-build.md).
 If you want to use the Android worker you will also need an Android device or the Android device emulator.

-We assume the release zip has been extracted to `/gf/`; thus, you will have `/gf/bin/`, `/gf/jar/`, `/gf/python/`, etc.
+Add the following directories to your path:

+* `graphicsfuzz-1.0/python/drivers`
+* `graphicsfuzz-1.0/bin/{Linux,Mac,Windows}`

+The `graphicsfuzz-1.0/` directory is the unzipped graphicsfuzz release.
+If building from source, this directory can be found at `graphicsfuzz/target/graphicsfuzz-1.0/`.

-You will need to install the latest version of the Java 8 Development Kit,
+You will also need to install the latest version of the Java 8 Development Kit,
 either:

 * From your system's package manager.
 E.g. `sudo apt-get install openjdk-8-jdk`.